 making it as far as the booking page.
 Then we thought about logistics, switching work shifts and wondering whether we'd be too far away from the main stage.
 A stadium in Bolton, I

-- most of the time - overthinking leads to not very much getting done.
-We switched around work commitments, booked what we needed to and were pretty excited about flying out
+Sometimes - most of the time - overthinking leads to not very much getting done.
+We switched around work commitments, booked what we needed to and were pretty excited

 When we landed at the airport, I glanced down at the mat which said 'Bienvenue'.
 We were in the right place... a chance to put my French to use!
 All those hours of GCSE lessons